Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 Choose this path if the registration form tells you your email already exists but you don't remember your password or your account is locked.

-What you'll do: Reset your password → sign in through the OAuth flow → return to VS Code.
+To reset your password and sign in through the OAuth flow:

 1. On the sign-in screen, click **Forgot password**.
 2. Enter the email associated with your dbt account.